 The heater core draws its hot coolant from the cylinder head and returns it to the pump -- so the heater works regardless of whether the thermostat is open or closed.

-For more information on car cooling systems and related topics, check out the links on the next page.
+For more information on car cooling systems and related topics, check out the links below.